vinothchandar/hudi/website/src/pages/tech-specs.md

 It may be helpful to understand the different guarantees provided by [write operations](https://hudi.apache.org/docs/write_operations) via Hudi.

+TODO(vc): does not seem like a good place for guarantees.
+Should n't this be part of user-docs

 ## Single Writer Guarantees

 - *UPSERT*: The target table will NEVER show duplicates.